Pipaluk Freuchen: Early life

 Pipaluk Jette Tukuminguaq Kasaluk Palika Freuchen was born on 15 March 1918 in Uummannaq, Greenland.
-Her father was the Danish Arctic explorer and adventurer, Peter Freuchen; her mother, Navarana Mequpaluk, a Greenlandic Inuit woman, whom he married in 1911.
+Her father was the Danish Arctic explorer and adventurer Peter Freuchen, her mother, Navarana Mequpaluk, a Greenlandic Inuk woman whom he married in 1911.
 They had two children, Mequsaq (born 1915) and Pipaluk.
 In a 1945 article in the Swedish-American newspaper Vestkusten, Freuchen recalled living a traditional Inuit lifestyle.
 In 1919 the family moved to Denmark, but returned to Greenland two years later, leaving Freuchen with her father's parents in Denmark.
 Her mother died in 1921 from influenza.
 Freuchen was brought up as part of the Lauridsen family after her father married Magdalene Lauridsen in 1924.
 Peter Freuchen wrote about their lives together in Arctic Adventure: My Life in the Frozen North (1935).

 In 1944 Freuchen fled from Nazi occupied Denmark to Sweden with her father and married Bengt Häger, a Swedish choreographer and academic.
 They had a daughter named Navarana.
 She returned to her father's home town of Nykøbing Falster in Denmark in 1952.
 Häger remarried in 1954.